JordanBiazzo20/Configuring-Active-Directory-within-Azure-VMs/README.md

 # Lab: Setup Domain Controller in Azure

 ## Objective:
-In this lab, you will set up a Windows Server 2022 Domain Controller and a Windows 10 client machine (Client-1) in Azure.
-This will simulate a small Active Directory network.
+In this lab, I set up a Windows Server 2022 Domain Controller and a Windows 10 client machine (Client-1) in Azure.
+This simulated a small Active Directory network.

 ---